bkachava/web/jsdom/README.md

 - Filters

    * For this level, the user can select a country, a state, a city or a shape.
-These selections, along with the date, will be used to filter data. `Note that all the values provided by the user, must be present in a element of the dataset for it to be included in the table`.
+These selections, along with the date, will be used to filter data. `Note that all the values provided by the user, must be present in a element of the dataset for it to be included in the HTML table`.

     ![part6](Images/1_filters.png)